 First of all, your non-profit’s financials need to be separate from all other accounts or streams of financial data.
 Don’t just assume you should set it up where you or your team already have personal bank accounts.
 Would that be convenient?
 Yes, but keep in mind there are plenty of options – local, state, and national banks as well as credit unions.

 Try to look at the differences in fees, kickbacks, incentives and financial services on an annual basis when you do your comparisons.
 Just don’t be hasty.
 Do some homework.
-Here’s a quick breakdown article on Business Checking Accounts from some of the biggest banks to begin your research.

 Note that this article on how to form a Virginia non-profit organization isn’t a legal document or legal advice.
 It’s for informational purposes and the information above is subject to change.
 For specific legal questions regarding how to form a Virginia non-profit organization or business in general, please consult with a non-profit/corporate lawyer or other accredited professional.